YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 How should I judge a clinic promise about fixing a cowlick?

-I would be careful with any clinic that promises to fix a cowlick without first explaining whether it is normal hair direction or true hair loss.
+Be careful with any clinic that promises to fix a cowlick without first explaining whether it is normal hair direction or true hair loss.
 A natural whorl is not a defect.
 If the clinic treats it as an easy sales opportunity, the consultation is already too shallow.

-A serious surgeon should talk about angle, direction, donor budget, crown density limits, and future loss.
+A serious surgeon should talk about angle, direction, donor capacity, crown density limits, and future loss.
 The answer should not be only a graft number.
 It should explain what surgery can improve and what it should leave alone.

 What should a careful surgical plan include?